 Since their bodies won’t be found by the police before the end of this movie, we won’t hear which Dr. Death film they’re supposed to be mimicking.

-But these last two murders show us that, unlike many film’s serial killers, this guy isn’t just interested in slaughtering attractive young women who have transgressed some puritanical sexual code of behavior.
+These last two murders show us that, unlike many film’s serial killers, this guy isn’t just interested in slaughtering attractive young women who have transgressed some puritanical sexual code.
 No, he’s an equal opportunity killer.
 As the next murder demonstrates more fully.

 One of the stunts for the TV show is a bed with convenient manacles and a canopy that comes down to crush its victim.
 The show’s director, a young man we’ve barely seen prior to this, lies down on the bed to show Paul how it works before they film the scene, but the mechanism for the canopy has been tampered with and the poor guy gets smushed.

-When the police examine the mechanism and learn that Paul was meant to be the one manacled in the bed for the scene, the inspector declares that this trap was meant to kill Paul and he begins to reconsider those other murders in a new light.
+When the police examine the mechanism and learn that Paul was meant to be the one manacled in the bed for the scene, the inspector declares that this trap was meant to kill Paul.
+He begins to reconsider those other murders in a new light.

 Julie–who’s been supportive of Paul since they met; he calls her “that nice girl from the studio”–is also interested in who might want to harm him.
 She does some investigative poking around in Quayle’s office and phones Paul to meet her at the studio that evening before the chat-show interview she’s arranged for him to promote the new show.